Dr. Deena Hinshaw to update COVID-19 situation in Alberta Monday afternoon

-Alberta’s chief medical officer of health will give her daily COVID-19 update for the province Monday afternoon.
+Alberta’s chief medical officer of health is set to give her daily update on the state of COVID-19 in the province at 3:30 p.m.
+Monday.

-Dr. Deena Hinshaw is scheduled to provide an update on the COVID-19 situation and the ongoing work to protect public health at 3:30 p.m.
+Dr. Deena Hinshaw will be providing information on both the latest infection numbers and the province’s ongoing efforts to contain the spread of the virus.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]